“I study living beings and nature, so I realised some time ago that everything we need is precisely in nature!”

 I had already told them a little about it, because we were participating in the Perú Resiliente Challenge then, for which we wanted to develop a machine that would provide water in case of disaster.
 Then we got together and started working on this project.

 By the time this interview is made public, the winner of the contest will be known.
-The History Channel has chosen ten semi-finalists and now the public is voting on the website for the best five inventions; then the jury will decide who the winners are.
-The public is supporting you.
+The History Channel has chosen ten semi-finalists and now the public is voting on the website for the best five inventions; you are now first.

 There are ten semi-finalists, only five will be the winners and we are first now thanks to the support of Peruvians.
 We have caught a lot of interest.